JustADataConstruct/TermRSS/README.md

 The structure of the file is as follows:

  - **update_time_minutes** *Default 1*: Amount of time the background updater will wait until it checks again for new entries on your feeds.
+ - **enable_color_output** *Default True*: If enabled, the program will colorize some of the output strings to make easier to distinguish them.
+Disable this if you use a custom color scheme in your terminal and it's making hard for you to read the text.